Dantu Muralikrishna

 Dantu Muralikrishna (born 1962) is an Indian scientist, writer and singer based in Bhopal, Madhya Pradesh, India.

-He was honored with Vishist Sanskrit Sevavrati award by the Ministry of Human Resource Development, Government of India for his contribution on Bhagavad Gita on the occasion of World Sanskrit Day in August 2019, in New Delhi.
+He was honored with Vishist Sanskrit Sevavrati award by the Ministry of Human Resource Development, Government of India and Kala Ratna Award from Chief minister of Andhra Pradesh N. Chandrababu Naidu for his contribution on Bhagavad Gita.

 Early life and education

 Muralikrishna was born in 1962 at Kunavaram, Khammam district (now in East Godavari District) in Andhra Pradesh.
 His father was a teacher and his mother, a housewife.

 He completed his bachelor's degree in Science from Government Arts College, Rajahmundry in Andhra Pradesh.
 Later he did his MSc in Chemistry from Kurukshetra University, Haryana.
 He holds a PhD from Barkatullah University, Bhopai.

 Career

 Muralikrishna started his career from "Rainbow Inks & Varnish" and then changed to a pharma company, named "Cepham Laboratories Limited" at Haryana.
 Later he established his career in Lupin Limited with his services in various units of the organization.

 He developed various cost effective and environmentally friendly processes for drug substances and he has number of patents and paper publications in journals on his scientific developments.